spacemeshos/testnet-guide/main.md

 > Bottom line: if you care about Spacemesh and plan to participate in its Mainnet then you should join the Testnet.

 In the true spirit of crypto, we have launched this Testnet so that anyone can verify (rather than blindly trust) the 3 main promises we make:
-1. The core technology and product work
+1. The core technology and product work.
-2. You don't have to do anything after the initial setup to run a full node
+2. You don't have to do anything after the initial setup to run a full node.
-3. You can use your computer normally while running a Spacemesh full node
+3. You can use your computer normally while running a Spacemesh full node.

 ## How can I join the Spacemesh Testnet?
 Just follow the instructions in this guide.
 Let's [get started](guide/install.md)!